 An accused is presumed to be entitled to bail.
 Most will be bailed “on their own undertaking” that they will appear in court.
 A monetary deposit may be sought from the accused or another person, who becomes a “surety”.

 Bail is the release from custody of a person charged with an offence, on that person’s signed undertaking that they will appear in court to answer the charge.
 This undertaking is a pledge they make when they sign the bail bond entitling them to conditional freedom.
 A person on bail who fails to comply with their bail conditions can be arrested.
-It is an offence not to appear when required to do so.
+It is a criminal offence not to appear when required to do so.

 The release of an accused on bail is usually invoked for the more serious offences.
 For minor offences, such as traffic offences, the police usually serve a charge and summons to appear at court at a later date.
 This also happens for most Children’s Court offences (see “What matters can the Children’s Court hear?” in The Children’s Court).